moraneus/Google-Drive-Shared-Files-Scanner/README.md

 13. Next to the newly created OAuth 2.0 client, click the download button to download your `credentials.json` file.
 14. Save the `credentials.json` file to the directory where the Python script is located.

+#### Add your Google Account as a test user

+If you're using this application for personal use or development, you can add your Google account as a test user to bypass the verification process.
+This will allow you to use the application without needing additional verification steps.

+To add your Google Account as a test user:

+1. Go to the Google Cloud Console [Google Cloud Console](https://console.cloud.google.com/).
+2. Select your project.
+3. On the left sidebar, click on "OAuth consent screen".
+4. Under "Test users", click on the "Add Users" button.
+5. Enter your Google account's email address, then click "Save".

+You should now be able to use your application with your Google account.

 ## Usage

 There are two modes of operation: scan-only and delete mode.